Made for Adult Ice Skaters

 Adult-Specific Opportunities

-• No judging — just performing for fun
+• Showcase events: Adult-only performances, no judging — just performing for fun

-• Summer and winter camps geared to adult learners
+• Skating camps: Summer and winter camps for adult learners — intensive coaching, meet skaters from everywhere

 Part 7: Mental Game & Staying Motivated